saltstack/salt/doc/topics/tutorials/walkthrough.rst

-The concepts of targets are used on the command line with salt, but also function in many other areas as well, including the state system and the systems used for acls and user permission restrictions.
+The concepts of targets are used on the command line with salt, but also function in many other areas as well, including the state system and the systems used for ACLs and user permission restrictions.

 Salt States
 ===========